 Protection of a device is an important aspect for its reliable and efficient operation.
-SCR is a very delicate semiconductor device.
+Silicon Controlled Rectifier (SCR) are a very delicate semiconductor device.
 So we have to use it in its specified ratings to get desired output.
 SCR may face different types of threats during its operation due to over voltages, over currents etc. There are different types of thyristor protection schemes available for satisfactory operation of the device like

 - Over voltage protection.

 It is the most important protection scheme w. r. t. others as thyristors are very sensitive to over voltages.
 Maximum time thyristor failures happen due to over-voltage transients.

 A thyristor may be subjected to internal or external over-voltages.

 Internal Over-Voltages : After commutation of a thyristor reverse recovery current decays abruptly with high di/dt which causes a high reverse voltage [as, V = L(di/dt) so if di/dt is high then V will be large] that can exceed the rated break-over voltage and the device may be damaged.